xwmx/nb/README.md

 -----------------
 # Example Title

-This is an example excerpt
+This is an example excerpt.
 ```

 `nb` and `nb ls` display only the 30 most recently modified notes.
 To list a